 #Step 3: Check for Jailbreak Signs

 Look for the Cydia or Sileo app on your home screen or in your App Library.
-These are jailbreak app stores that don’t exist on stock iPhones.
-Their presence means your device has been jailbroken, which opens the door to more invasive monitoring tools.
+These jailbreak app stores don’t exist on stock iPhones, so their presence means your device has been jailbroken.
+A jailbroken iPhone can run monitoring tools that Apple’s normal security restrictions would block, making this a serious red flag if you didn’t jailbreak it yourself.

 #Step 4: Review Apple ID Devices

 Go to Settings > [Your Name] and scroll down to see every device signed into your Apple ID.
-Remove any device you don’t recognize.
-Someone with your Apple ID credentials can monitor your data through iCloud without installing anything on your phone.
+Remove any you don’t recognize.

-#How to Check for Tracking Software on Android
+#How Do You Check for Tracking Software on Android?

 #Step 1: Review Installed Apps

 Go to Settings > Apps and scroll through the complete list.
 Look for apps with generic names like “System Service,” “Update Service,” or “Phone Monitor” that you don’t remember installing.
-One of the most common commercial monitoring apps is mSpy — learn how to stop mSpy from spying on you if you suspect it’s been installed.
+One of the most common commercial monitoring apps is mSpy.
+We’ve got a separate guide on how to stop mSpy from spying on you if you suspect it’s on your device.

 #Step 2: Check Device Administrators